OWASP/www-project-devsecops/index.md

 tags: example-tag
 level: 2
 type: other
-pitch: A very brief, one-line description of your project
+pitch: The OWASP DevSecOps Project gives you clarity and indepth view of DevSecOps Umbrella

 ---